 The evolution of kids' cafes has taken Sydney by storm, and if you haven't visited one yet, you and the kids are missing out!

 Kids' cafes combine the excitement of an indoor play centre for kids with the luxury of an on-site cafe for parents - talk about a win-win.
-If you're looking for rainy day activities in Sydney that can keep the kids occupied while you enjoy a coffee or two, here are some of our favourite kids' cafes to check out:
+If you're looking for things to do in Sydney on a rainy day that can keep the kids occupied while you enjoy a coffee or two, here are some of our favourite kids' cafes to check out:

 Vitaland Kids' Cafe

-The Vitaland Kids' Cafe franchise seems to be growing by the minute - there are now three locations in Sydney, and each one keeps getting better and better!
+The Vitaland Kids' Cafe franchise seems to be growing by the minute - there are now six locations in Sydney, and each one keeps getting better and better!

 Get Your Putts Into Gear